 She has two sons and five grandchildren.
 She has been amicably divorced from science writer Neville Hodgkinson for many years and has lived alone since the death of her partner John Sandilands in 2004.

 Tom Hodgkinson is the famous(or notorious) idler, newspaper columnist, author of several best-selling books and a frequent radio broadcaster.
-He lives in North Devon with his partner Victoria and three children Arthur, Delilah and Henry.
+He lives in Shepherds Bush with his partner Victoria and three children Arthur, Delilah and Henry.
 In March 2011 he opened the Idler Academy in Notting Hill, which is a laid-back bookshop, coffee shop and events venue.
 Tom organises many courses and events, mainly taking place in the evenings.
 Sold-out events are held in the church hall next door.
 His latest book, Brave Old World, was published by Hamish Hamilton in July 2011.
-He has a book on the ukulele coming out in 2013, co-authored with his long time friend Gavin Pretor-Pinney.
+His book on the ukulele co-authored with his long time friend Gavin Pretor-Pinney, was published in 2013.
+Tom’s next book, Business for Bohemians, will be published by Penguin in 2016.
+It is an amusing but instructive book on how to succeed in business when you have a good idea but no real business sense.
+Basically it’s a book for entrepreneurs, visionaries and those who want to know how to make an original idea work in the business world.

 Will Hodgkinson is a music journalist.
 He has written a number of popular books about music.
 He presents the long-running Sky Arts series Songbook.
 Will is married to fashion lecturer and exhibition curator NJ Stevenson, and they have two children, Otto and Pearl.
 They live in Peckham, London.
 Will is the chief rock and pop critic of The Times and NJ’s first book, The Chronology of Fashion, was published by A&C Black in March 2011.
-Will’s new book, provisionally entitled Our House is Full of Yogis, will be published by Blue Door, a division of HarperCollins, in 2014.
-It is a candid family memoir of Will’s teenage years and the rest of the family await its publication with interest—and a certain amount of trepidation.
+Will’s new book, The House is Full of Yogis, is published by Blue Door, a division of HarperCollins, in June 2014.
+It is a hilariously candid family memoir of Will’s teenage years and the rest of the family awaited its publication with interest—and a certain amount of trepidation.
+It is so funny and warmhearted that nobody could be offended.

 Tom was educated at Westminster School and Jesus College Cambridge and Will was educated at Frensham Heights school and University College London.